Høgni Hoydal

 Høgni Karsten Hoydal (born 28 March 1966), commonly called Høgni Hoydal, is a Faroese politician.
-He currently serves as Deputy Prime Minister of the Faroe Islands and Minister of Foreign Affairs and Trade.
+He had served as the Deputy Prime Minister of the Faroe Islands under several prime ministers.
 He has been the party leader of Tjóðveldi since 1998.

 Before taking office

 Høgni Hoydal was a reporter of the Faroese national television station, Kringvarp Føroya, for some years prior to his election to the Faroese parliament in 1998.

 Political career

 Høgni Hoydal brought the Republican Party back up from four MPs to eight in the 1998 elections and into government, due to popular opinion at the time.
 Høgni Hoydal became Minister of Justice and deputy Prime Minister.

 The coalition stayed in power after the parliamentary elections in 2002 and brought one more political party into the coalition and government.
 This coalition, however, broke down on 5 December 2003 and new elections held.
 After these elections another coalition was formed leaving the Republican Party in opposition.

 In 2008, Hoydal assumed the position of Minister of Foreign Affairs.
 The government coalition between the Republican Party, the People's Party and the Independence Party agreed on a road map towards independence and initiated negotiations with the Government of Denmark.
 The negotiations, however, broke down and the Faroese coalition started going on a path towards greater autonomy by taking over the responsibility of matters previously undertaken by Denmark.